ouster-lidar/ouster-ros/README.md

 ## Usage
 ### Launching Nodes
-The package supports three modes of interaction, you can connect to a _live senosr_, _replay_ a recorded bag or _record_ a new bag file using the corresponding launch files.
+The package supports three modes of interaction, you can connect to a _live sensor_, _replay_ a recorded bag or _record_ a new bag file using the corresponding launch files.
 Recently, we have added a new mode that supports multicast.
 The commands are listed below: